R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks: Review of Recurrent Equilibrium Networks

 \section{Review of Recurrent Equilibrium Networks}

-RENs \cite{Revay++2023} take the form of a Lur'e system (Fig.~\ref{fig:arch-ren}), which is a feedback interconnection of an LTI dynamical system $\bm{G}$ and a static, scalar activation function $\sigma$ with its slope restricted to $[0,1]$ (e.g., ReLU or tanh):
+RENs \cite{Revay++2023} take the form of a Lur'e system (Fig.~\ref{fig:arch-ren}).
+They are a feedback interconnection of a learnable LTI system $\bm{G}$ and a fixed scalar activation function $\sigma$ with its slope restricted in $[0,1]$, (e.g., ReLU or tanh):

-Here, $W, b$ are the learnable weights and biases of $\bm{G}$, respectively, and $v_t, w_t \in \mathbb{R}^q$.
-If the feedthrough term $D_{11}$ is nonzero in \eqref{eqn:ren-lti}, this structure leads to the formation of an equilibrium layer (implicit layer) given by
+where $v_t, w_t \in \mathbb{R}^q$ are the neuron input-output variables, and $(W, b)$ are learnable weights and biases.
+The feedthrough term $D_{11}$ forms an equilibrium layer (implicit layer) as

+With $D_{11}=0$, the REN \eqref{eqn:ren} is simply a single-layer network.
+For nonzero $D_{11}$, however, the equilibrium layer \eqref{eqn:implicit-layer} contains a rich set of multi-layer feedforward network architectures as special cases \cite{ghaoui2019implicit}.
+An example is given below. \begin{example} Consider a nonlinear system